Compare Arborist Quotes Here

 …Is this starting to sound like a job interview?
 It should!Because it really is.

-There are so many ‘shonky’ operators out there, especially in the bigger cities who have no insurance, or experience and go around botching tree lopping work all over Melbourne, leaving the home owners to “pick up the pieces” – excuse the pun.
+There are so many ‘shonky’ operators out there, especially in the bigger cities who have no insurance, or experience and go around botching tree lopping work all over Brisbane, leaving the home owners to “pick up the pieces” – excuse the pun.

 The Nuts and Bolts